t1mmen/srtd/README.md

 # `srtd` - Supabase Repeatable Template Definitions

-`srtd` is a CLI tool designed to simplify and supercharge the development workflow for **Postgres functions**, **stored procedures**, **RLS policies**, and other database objects in the **Supabase ecosystem**.
+`srtd` is a CLI tool designed to simplify and supacharge the development workflow for **Postgres functions**, **stored procedures**, **RLS policies**, and other database objects in the **Supabase ecosystem**.
 It lets you focus on iteration and refinement, with templates that seamlessly integrate into your existing Supabase migration setup.

----
+## Why this tool exists

+After a nearly decade in FE-focused mode, I returned to SQL on Supabase and found the flow of iterating-over-time on DB-level functions and policies mildly infuriating.

+For all of Supabase’s awesomeness, two things stuck out like sore thumbs:

+1. Code reviews of changes to existing functions/stored procedures was a massive PITA, since they ship as full re-definitions, not diffs as all our typescript other code.
+2. The workflow of continuous iteration in local dev required several manual steps to load into database.

+Surely somebody solved this already, I said I to myself.. for over a year, without finding anything that fit the bill.
+Custom DSL’s, or elaborate, expensive paid products excluded.

+Hopefully the outcome of our frustration can benefit others, too.

+> [!NOTE]
+> This library is primarily built to scratch our own itch.
+It works great, on the happy-path with Supabase.
+I expect it’ll work for any Postgres workflow that ship migrations as .sql statements, but YMMV.
+>
+> I have no intention of expanding support past Postgres, and no major features are in the pipeline.
+But general improvements and fixes are welcome as PR’s!

 ## Why Use `srtd`?

 ### Simplified Iterative Workflow

 Developing Postgres functions, policies, and similar database objects can be cumbersome.

-Without `srtd`, you might:
+**Without `srtd`, you might:**

 1. Copy/paste changes into Supabase's SQL editor.
 2. Rerun those changes until you're satisfied.
 3. Ship them as timestamped migrations.

-With `srtd`, you skip all of that overhead:
+**Using `srtd`, you skip all of that overhead:**

-- Simply edit your template files locally.
+- Start `srtd watch`
-- Changes are automatically applied to your database in real-time (using `watch` mode).
+- Changes to templates automatically applied to your local database in real-time
 - Iterate and refine directly in your templates.
-- Once satisfied, **build the template into a Supabase-compatible migration**.
+- Once satisfied, `srtd build` the template into a Supabase-compatible migration files.

 No more tedious copy/pasting or unnecessary steps.
 Just focus on writing SQL.

----

 ### Easier Code Reviews